 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

-- Green beans: You can use fresh or frozen string beans, both work well.
+- String beans: You can use fresh or frozen green beans, both work well.
 I am partial to the thin French string beans and use a frozen bag I find at Trader Joe’s when I don’t feel like cleaning and snipping ends of fresh green beans!

 - Lamb shank: I use lamb shanks for this stew, but you can also use beef shanks, boneless beef stew meat or even chicken thighs.
 Add yellow split peas if you want a vegetarian stew.